 Two main schools of tsukemen exist on the market, each with its own unique style so distinct that shops never offer both types.

 The first style is commonly referred to as the taishouken-style (大勝軒系), appropriately named after Yamagishi’s famous shop that created the entire tsukemen boom.
 This style of noodles is also referred to as morisoba (もりそば), and it uses firm medium-thick noodles to match a delicious soup cooked from pork, chicken and dried fish.
-The flavor comes with a unique yet not-overpowering vinegar sourness that goes perfectly with chilled noodles.
+The flavour comes with a unique yet not-overpowering vinegar sourness that goes perfectly with chilled noodles.
 For toppings, sliced or cubed braised pork belly (chashu), soft-boiled egg, bamboo shoot, green onions, and seaweed are the standard.

 Around the 2000s, another style of tsukemen took form in the Saitama Prefecture.
 This style focused on being impactful.
 The noodles employed were typically extremely thick (極太麺) with a boiling time that takes between 7 to 10 minutes, and the soup were denser than ever before in both flavour and texture.
 The consistency of the soup was made possible with a large amount of fish powder that mixes and thickens the tonkotsu pork-bone broth, and the rich-seafood-pork-bone-style (濃厚魚介豚骨系) was born.
 This new soup type worked extremely well with the extra thick noodles as it sticks well onto the surface of the noodles, ensuring every slurp the eater takes comes with a mouthful of intense flavours.
 It also opened tsukemen to more unconventional ramen inspirations such as shrimp dipping broth, chicken dipping broth, curry dipping broth, tomato dipping broth and more, all rich and dense in a way that resembles the rich-seafood-pork-bone-style over the traditional taishouken-style.
 The toppings remain largely the same, except the chasiu pork belly are often thicker and fattier slices.